oyar99/ted/README.md

 ted.exe < data/sample_5_8.in > output/sample_5_8.out TED
 ```

-- The approximation factor $\eps$ for the approximation scheme.
+- The approximation factor $\varepsilon$ for the approximation scheme.
 Should be a positive integer value and is only required if the algorithm specified is `Approx`.

 ```sh